 To cook, pan fry in 1 teaspoon fat (coconut oil, butter, ghee, etc) over medium heat, 5 minutes on each side.
 Allow to cool and crumble or chop into 1/4 inch cubes for recipe.
 Chicken liver is most mildly flavored, but beef and lamb are hidden surprisingly well in chili.

 Rinse navy beans in a colander, removing any rocks or debris that may be in the package.
 Put in a large bowl (they will swell to triple their current size) and cover with filtered water so that they are covered by an inch or more.
 Allow to soak for 24 hours, changing the water once during this timeperiod.
-This reduces the starch content of the beans and makes them easier to digest.Pin It
+This reduces the starch content of the beans and makes them easier to digest.PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.Pin It